Ygnacio del Valle: Later life

-Through 1870, the del Valles had seven more children, although only five of the twelve would live to adulthood.
+Through 1870, the del Valles had seven more children; five of the twelve lived to adulthood.
 One, Reginaldo, became the youngest-ever president of the California State Senate at age 28 and was instrumental in the preservation of Mission San Fernando, as well as the movement to have the El Camino Real marked with bells.

 Ygnacio del Valle died in 1880 and was buried on his rancho.
 Ysabel took over the running of rancho until 1900, then moved back to Los Angeles.
 In 1905, the ailing woman "refused to die" until she could be reunited with her long-dead husband.
 His remains were exhumed and moved to Los Angeles.
 Soon after their arrival, Ysabel died, and she was buried in the same coffin as Ygnacio.
-Their remains lie at Calvary Cemetery.
+They are buried at Calvary Cemetery.